bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 This document will be updated whenever there are new guidelines.
 It is best to always refer to this during implementation of SAP Commerce projects.
 This document applies to both on-premise and cloud implementations.

 ## Overarching Guidelines
 The standards and guidelines that follow should be considered at the onset of the project.
-Therefore, any required choices should
+Therefore, any required choices should be made and any posed questions must be answered

 #### Architectural  Considerations
 When starting a commerce project, the following considerations must be made: